For whatever reason, this story keeps coming to mind lately. Perhaps it can do someone some good. It’s long, but one close to my heart.

 After talking with my bishop and attending the temple, I was walking the world with a fresh perspective and approach: don’t worry about whether he or he or he is the right one.
 Just get to know them, and a lot of them, on a friend-to-friend basis for now.
 Boys are friends, not food.
 And it was insanely liberating.
 I didn’t care what they thought about me, and I didn’t care what I thought about them.
 And I got a handle on my heart, which was awesome.

 I was sitting in sacrament meeting one Sunday, the priesthood distributing the bread to the congregation, when I had a subtle, but clear idea come to mind that I was supposed to go to the Women’s Conference my stake was hosting the next month.
 It was to be held on March 1st, the exact same day that I had already been planning for months to attend my college alumni soccer game.
 The sacrament bread was getting rows closer to me, and I felt the urgency to make my decision to listen to my prompting or not.
 I just wanted to play real soccer so bad!
-And my old teammates I hadn’t seen for years, and all my friends from college to visit, and my beloved St. George to cruise around.
+And my old teammates I hadn’t seen for years, and all my friends from college to visit.
 But I knew I couldn’t partake of that holy sacrament and disobey a prompting in the same moment.
 So instantly, I made the choice to stay and learn about women stuff instead.
 Eh.
 But that bread and water tasted good to my heart.

 Overall, she showed me that if I didn’t get married for a while or even ever, that there was a great deal of good that I could do.